 The Andrew Jackson sits on the site of a boarding school where five children lost their lives in a devastating fire in the late 1700s.
 Over the years, guests have reported hearing children playing in the courtyard in the middle of the night, despite the fact that the courtyard was deserted (at least by the living!)

-Quadroon balls were held in the ballroom here, and later other parts of the hotel became a convent.
+Quadroon balls (held to encourage mixed-race women to form liaisons with wealthy white men) were held in the ballroom here, and later other parts of the hotel became a convent.
 In recent times, a man working alone on a stairwell said an obscene word and immediately felt a slap on his face (an outraged nun, perhaps?)
 Other ghosts include a young man who still kisses the ladies who suit his fancy.
 A Confederate soldier with a weapon has been seen on the seventh floor, and there are reports of several childlike spirits cozying up to the guests.

-This 19th-century hotel is so beautiful that the former owners refuse to leave it even after their deaths.
+The Columns was built in 1883 and features original architecture and interior design.
+This historic hotel is so beautiful that the former owners refuse to leave it even after their deaths.
 A disembodied, although well-dressed, gentleman sometimes checks in on the guests.
 There is also a "Woman in White" who seems to like the ballroom and garden, and a little girl who wanders on the third floor near the balcony.

-Much of the hotel dates from the 19th Century.
+Much of this French Quarter Hotel and restored carriage house hotel dates from the 19th Century.
 A dark-haired male spirit wearing a military uniform prefers the courtyard, and there you might be able to also catch a lightening-fast glimpse of a dancing woman.
 Someone likes to lock empty rooms from the inside, and many people report a sense of being watched.